overprotocol/overprotocol.github.io/docs/developers/client-apis.md

 - `gas`: `QUANTITY` - (optional) Integer of the gas provided for the transaction execution. eth_call consumes zero gas, but this parameter may be needed by some executions.
 - `gasPrice`: `QUANTITY` - (optional) Integer of the gasPrice used for each paid gas
 - `value`: `QUANTITY` - (optional) Integer of the value sent with this transaction
 - `input`: `DATA` - (optional) Hash of the method signature and encoded parameters.
-For details see [Ethereum Contract ABI in the Solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html).
+For details see [Contract ABI in the Solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html).

 2. `QUANTITY|TAG` - integer block number, or the string `"latest"`, `"earliest"`, `"pending"`, `"safe"` or `"finalized"`, see the [default block parameter](#default-block)